solana-foundation/solana-improvement-documents/proposals/0023-Diet-client-v0.md

 For light clients to be possible on Solana, there is a need to access ledger data in the form of shreds for Data Availability sampling to verify ledger data.
 In addition to verifying the ledger, we also need to verify the consensus for a particular block.
 Solana doesn't have the concept of blockheaders like Ethereum, so we added a new data structure in the solana-transaction-status crate to address this issue.

 ## Alternatives Considered
-Currently there are no other alternatives
+Currently there are no other alternatives to retrieving

 ## New Terminology